markallanevans/fluent.Me-vocab/notes.md

 [ ] Grey Out Unavailable Lists.
 [ ] Start by selecting Category.
 [ ] Welcome!
 What would you like to Study Today!
-[ ] Add Points in Corner
+[√] Add Points in Corner
-[ ] can add styles easily by seeing if the style name matches the selected style name (and having two style props or just using an if in the style creator
+[√] can add styles easily by seeing if the style name matches the selected style name (and having two style props or just using an if in the style creator
 [ ] can easily default navigate to a separate CONGRATS screen (inside a stack navigator in the sentences if the stentence list is exausted... this can be done with a very simply ternary operator in the navTo function)

+Story:
+[ ] EXPLORE new vocab
+[ ] Let you click to refresh the images